 According to medical statistics, the above complications are extremely rare.

-If the window is small, then, as a rule, it is not a cause for concern.
-The patient is prescribed regular examinations by a cardiologist, annual planned ultrasound of the heart and a set of preventive measures.
+If the window is small, then as a rule it is not a cause for concern.
+The patient is prescribed regular examinations by a cardiologist, annual planned ultrasounds of the heart and a set of preventive measures.
 In the presence of concomitant diseases, LLC can cause serious changes in the cardiovascular system.
 This is due to the transfer of blood from the right atrium to the left, bypassing the lungs.
 In this case, any physical activity can cause various complications.

-This congenital anomaly is dangerous by the development of embolism.
-This is a condition when blood clots, gas bubbles and bacterial microorganisms enter the arterial blood from the venous blood, and through the left heart into the arteries internal organs...
-In this case, they may be amazed coronary arteries, kidneys, spleen, limbs.
-Heart rhythm disturbances are dangerous for strokes and heart attacks.
+This congenital anomaly is dangerous due to the development of embolism.
+This is a condition when blood clots, gas bubbles and bacterial microorganisms enter the venous blood into the arterial blood, and through the left side of the heart into the arteries internal organs.
+In this case they may be affected coronary arteries, kidneys, spleen, limbs.
+Heart rhythm disturbances are dangerous due to strokes and heart attacks.

-Small heart anomalies are characterized by a latent, that is, latent course.
-Pathology can be suspected if characteristic symptoms or during a routine examination of the body.
-Diagnostics of an open oval window is carried out by the following methods:
+Minor cardiac anomalies are characterized by a latent, that is, hidden course.
+Pathology can be suspected if there is characteristic symptoms or during a routine examination of the body.
+Diagnosis of an open oval window is carried out using the following methods:

-1. Taking anamnesis - the doctor asks about the presence of genetic abnormalities among relatives, about the course of pregnancy, the woman's bad habits and drug treatment during gestation, the degree of physical activity of the patient.
+1. Taking an anamnesis - the doctor asks about the presence of genetic abnormalities among relatives, about the course of pregnancy, the woman’s bad habits and drug treatment during pregnancy, and the patient’s degree of physical activity.

-2. External examination - this method is ineffective, since LLC does not always make itself felt with pronounced symptoms.
-But the blue discoloration of the nasolabial triangle during crying and straining, pallor of the skin, poor appetite and physical retardation suggest a disorder.
+2. External examination - this method is ineffective, since LLC does not always make itself felt with clearly expressed symptoms.
+But blueness of the nasolabial triangle during crying and straining, pallor of the skin, poor appetite and retardation in physical development, allow one to suspect a disorder.

 3. Laboratory research– to date, there are no genetic tests that would identify MARS syndrome in newborns.
 Patients are prescribed the following tests: